-Tags: creative data
+Tags: artsy data

 I wrote a cute little program to generate poetry in toki pona, the 125-word language that was published by Sonja Lang in 2001.

-Here's one of the sick rhymes generated by the program:
+Here's one of its sick rhymes:

 jan sama pi jan,